-- Sometimes, creating symmetry with other past advertising works have the capability of increasing brand awareness.
+- Sometimes, creating symmetry with other past advertising works has the capability of increasing brand awareness.

 Stats About Cinema and Theater Advertising

 The exciting world of cinema has always been a cut above the other mainstream types of media.
-And industry report called “The Bigger Picture” that is Hall & Partners for Digital Cinema Media said that cinema is vastly different from any other type of media.
-The movie theater advertisements that the movie goers watch are more consciously and methodically processed by the human brain.
+An industry report called “The Bigger Picture” that is Hall & Partners for Digital Cinema Media said that cinema is vastly different from any other type of media.
+The movie theater advertisements that the moviegoers watch are more consciously and methodically processed by the human brain.
 This proves that the cinema is indeed a more engaging medium for many different brands.